 Best Sprint Spikes for 100M and 110M Hurdles

-- Adidas Adizero Accelerator: A really powerful ‘straight line’ spike designed to help you explode out of the block and maximise acceleration.
+- Adidas Adizero Accelerator: A really powerful and effective ‘straight line’ spike designed to help you explode straight out of the block and maximise acceleration.

-- Nike Zoom Superfly Elite: This iconic Nike sprinting spike has a super lightweight and flexible spike plate to maximize your driving power coming out the blocks, though not as stiff as the tow from adidas.
+- Nike Zoom Superfly Elite: This iconic Nike sprinting spike has a beautiful and super lightweight and flexible spike plate to maximise your driving power coming out the blocks, though not as stiff as the tow from adidas.
 The uppers are designed to give a snug fit to hold the foot firmly as you accelerate.

 Best Sprint Spikes for 200M

-- Nike Zoom JaFly: The JaFly has the same spike plate as Superfly but with less of a forefoot angle.
-It sits alongside Superfly as a top performance sprint spike.
+- Nike Zoom JaFly: The JaFly has the same spike plate as Superfly (slightly amended) but with less of a forefoot angle.
+It sits alongside Superfly as one of the top performance sprint spike.
 The uppers have offset lacing to provide the perfect fit and hold on the bends as well as straights if not a little funky looking.

-- Adidas Adizero Finesse: The Finesse spike plate offers the perfect equilibrium of stiffness and flexibility to allow you to round the bend with confidence.
+- Adidas Adizero Finesse: The Finesse spike plate offers the perfect combination and balance of stiffness and flexibility to allow you to round the bend with confidence.

 Best Sprint Spikes for 400M and 400M Hurdles

-- Nike Zoom Maxcat: The Maxcat gives a more natural range of motion that is better for this double bend distance.
+- Nike Zoom Maxcat: The Maxcat gives a more natural soft range of motion that is better for this double bend distance.
 Powerful sprinters may struggle in these but they can still use the 100M and 200M spikes for 400M but the Maxcat will bring a slight feeling of ease to your stride on this the toughest of sprint distances.